junxit/us-congress-bills-115/metadata.md

 - 2017-09-26 — Introduced in House
 - 2017-09-26 — Introduced in House
 - 2017-09-26 — Referred to the House Committee on Financial Services.
+- 2018-09-26 — Considered under suspension of the rules. (consideration: CR H9067-9068)
+- 2018-09-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3834.
+- 2018-09-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-26 — Mr. Tipton moved to suspend the rules and pass the bill.
+- 2018-09-26 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9067)
+- 2018-09-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9067)